WPIX

 WPIX (channel 11), branded PIX 11, is a television station in New York City, serving as the de facto flagship of The CW.
-The station is owned by Mission Broadcasting and operated under a local marketing agreement (LMA) by Nexstar Media Group, which owns 75% of the network.
+The station is owned by Mission Broadcasting and operated under a local marketing agreement (LMA) by Nexstar Media Group, which is the network's parent company.
 Since its inception in 1948, WPIX has maintained studios and offices in the Daily News Building on East 42nd Street (also known as "11 WPIX Plaza") in Midtown Manhattan.
 The station's transmitter is located at the Empire State Building.

 WPIX is also available as a regional superstation via satellite and cable in the United States and Canada.
 It is the largest Nexstar-operated station by population of market size.